-The Olympus M.Zuiko Digital ED 12-100mm f/4 IS Pro is an optically-stabilised 8.3x superzoom lens for Micro Four Thirds cameras, offering a 24-200mm equivalent range.
-It costs around £1099.
+The Olympus M.Zuiko Digital ED 12-100mm f/4 IS Pro is an optically stabilised 8.3x superzoom lens for Micro Four Thirds cameras and one of the best Micro Four Thirds lenses.

-So what to make of Olympus’s 12-100mm f/4 lens, that was launched alongside the firm’s flagship OM-D E-M1 Mark II at the end of 2016?
+The Olympus 12-100mm f/4 lens was launched alongside the firm’s flagship OM-D E-M1 Mark II at the end of 2016.
 It’s an 8.3x superzoom for Micro Four Thirds cameras, which have sensors somewhat smaller than the common APS-C format found in most enthusiast DSLRs and mirrorless cameras.
-Surely this must be a marriage made in hell, at least in terms of image quality?
-Well, sometimes it turns out that what we think we know is wrong.
+What of image quality, then?
+At this point, we should lay preconceptions to one side as we examine this exceptional lens.

-The giveaway that things might be different here comes in the lens’s name, not to mention its price.
-The ‘Pro’ designation means that it’s in Olympus’s top line, with weather-sealed construction and premium optics.
-Meanwhile the £1100 price tag indicates that the firm hasn’t skimped in solving the problems posed by such an ambitious design.
-To cut a long story short, the result is the probably the best superzoom ever made.
+The name and the price give two clues to the quality of this lens.
+The ‘Pro’ designation places it in Olympus’s top line, with weather-sealed construction and premium optics.
+Meanwhile the $1,000 / £ 900 price tag suggests the firm’s commitment to overcome the challenges posed by such an ambitious design.
+In short, the result is the probably the best superzoom ever made.

 Olympus M.Zuiko Digital ED 12-100mm f/4 IS Pro Features

-An indication of just how unusual the 12-100mm is lies in its optical formula, which comprises 17 elements in 11 groups.
-But this includes new fewer than 12 special elements to maximise image quality: three aspheric elements; one dual-sided aspheric (DSA); one element made of high refractive-index (HR) glass and two of Super HR glass; and five of extra-low dispersion glass.
+The uniqueness of the 12-100mm lies in its optical formula; comprising 17 elements in 11 groups.
+This includes no fewer than 12 special elements to maximise image quality: three aspheric elements; one dual-sided aspheric (DSA); one element made of high refractive-index (HR) glass and two of Super HR glass; and five of extra-low dispersion glass.
 Olympus has also employed its Z Coating Nano to reduce flare and ghosting.

-Close-up capability is impressive, with the lens boasting a minimum focus of just 15cm at wideangle, which turns out to be a matter of millimetres away from the front element.
-Perhaps more practically, it’s still capable of focusing on an image area of around 82mm x 62mm when set to the 100mm position, giving a magnification equivalent to 0.42x on full-frame.
+Close-up capability is impressive, with the lens boasting a minimum focus of just 15cm at wideangle, which is in fact just millimetres away from the front element.
+More practically, it’s still capable of focusing on an image area of around 82mm x 62mm when set to the 100mm position, giving a magnification equivalent to 0.42x on full-frame.
 A petal-type lens hood is included in the box, with a locking button to hold it in place, and the lens accepts 72mm filters.

 The really big deal, though, is the addition of optical image stabilisation.
-This is only Olympus’s second lens to include this feature, after its M.Zuiko Digital ED 300mm f/4 IS Pro telephoto; previously the firm has relied solely on in-body stabilisation.
-It makes the 12-100mm an attractive option not just to Olympus users, but also to owners of older Panasonic cameras that don’t include in-body stabilisation
+Prior to their M.Zuiko Digital ED 300mm f/4 IS Pro telephoto, Olympus had relied on in-body stabilisation systems – the 12-100mm is their second lens to have it.
+This makes it an attractive option not just to Olympus users, but also to owners of older Panasonic cameras without in-body stabilisation.

 Crucially, though, the 12-100mm is compatible with Olympus’s Sync IS, in which the lens’s optical stabilisation and the in-body sensor-shift stabilisation work together for increased overall effect.
-As a result, when used on the flagship OM-D E-M1 Mark II mirrorless model, the system is rated to provide an improbable-sounding 6.5 stops of stabilisation, making it the most effective currently available (alongside Panasonic’s Dual IS in the Lumix DC-G9).
+As a result, when used on the OM-D E-M1 Mark II, the system is rated to provide 6.5 stops of stabilisation, and when it’s mounted on the OM System OM-1 the stabilisation is boosted to up to 7.5EV.
 With older OM-D and PEN cameras, however, the stabilisation won’t be quite so marked.

 Olympus M.Zuiko Digital ED 12-100mm f/4 IS Pro Build and Handling

 The 12-100mm is built to essentially the same pattern as Olympus’s other top-end Pro lenses, with a tough metal barrel that’s sealed against dust and moisture.
-Cosmetically it’s somewhat fussier than the current fashion for streamlined, minimalist design typified by the likes of Zeiss, with finely textured zoom and focus rings, and accented rings around the barrel in gunmetal and blue.
+Cosmetically, it’s more intricate than the current fashion for streamlined, minimalist design typified by the likes of Zeiss.
+It has finely textured zoom and focus rings, and accented rings around the barrel in gunmetal and blue.
 A couple of ridged barrel sections next to the mount provide extra grip for mounting and removing the lens.

 At 77.5mm in diameter, 116.5 long and 561g in weight, this is one of the largest lenses in the Micro Four Thirds system, surpassed only by a few premium telephotos.
-It’s a good fit to high-end bodies such as the E-M1 Mark II or Panasonic G9, but on smaller cameras it can feel somewhat front-heavy, if not excessively unwieldy.
+It’s a good fit to high-end bodies such as the E-M1 Mark II, E-M1 Mark III, OM-1 or Panasonic G9, but on smaller cameras it can feel somewhat front-heavy, if not excessively unwieldy.
 On my E-M5 Mark II, I prefer to use it with the add-on ECG-2 handgrip.

 The centrally-positioned zoom ring falls perfectly to hand, and rotates smoothly through approximately 90 degrees from one end of the range to the other.
 In front of it is the dual-mode manual-focus ring; more on this later.
 One the side of the barrel is perhaps the largest, easiest-to-use image stabilisation switch I’ve seen; potentially confusingly, this controls both the in-lens and in-body IS systems simultaneously, so setting it to Off disables both.
 Below it a customisable L.Fn button, which by default interrupts autofocus but can be reconfigured from the camera’s menus to operate other functions such as depth-of-field preview.
 There’s no zoom lock switch, but that’s not a problem, as the lens simply doesn’t need one.